openstack-infra/system-config/doc/source/stackforge.rst

           mergeContent = true

-The access sections in the example ACL grant the project's core group approval privileges and the ability so set/un-set WIP status on changes, as well as the ability to push tags.
+The access sections in the example ACL grant the project's core group approval privileges and the ability so set/un-set Workflow status on changes, as well as the ability to push tags.
 The other sections set some required options for Gerrit to function normally (enforcing presence of a Change-Id in commits and allowing changes to be merged).